juji-io/datalevin/doc/transact.md

 Datalog functions such as `transact!` use `with-transaction` internally.

-## Asynchronous Transaction

-Datalevin provides `transact-kv-async` function for asynchronous transaction in the KV store.
-This function returns a future that is realized when data is committed.

-An auto-batching mechanism is designed to automatically batch transaction data when this function is called.
-The batching is adaptive to write load.
-The higher the load, the bigger the batch size.
-So write throughput is higher than `transact-kv`.

-Similarly, for Datalog store, `transact-async` can be used for auto-batching.
-`transact` function also use asynchronous transaction, but it blocks until the future is realized.

-One can call a sequence of `transact-async`, followed by a `transact` to achive good batching effect and determinstic commit at the same time.

 ## Transaction Functions in Datalog Store

 In addition to `with-transaction`, transaction functions can be used in Datalog